getbubblenow/bubble/README.md

 If you'd like to enjoy all the benefits of Bubble without going through all this hassle, try launching a Bubble using [GetBubbleNow.com](https://GetBubbleNow.com/).

-There are no technical steps, you can be up and running with a few clicks in a few minutes.
+There are no technical steps, you can be up and running with in a few minutes.

 Any Bubble you launch from [GetBubbleNow.com](https://GetBubbleNow.com/) will also be "yours only" -- all Bubbles, shortly after launching, disable all admin access.